-“The kids are still talking about Alastair’s amazing presentation on Tuesday.
-I know this was one of those experiences our students will take with them for the rest of their lives.”
+“The kids are still talking about Alastair’s amazing presentation.
+This was one of those experiences I know our students will take with them for the rest of their lives.”

 – Brian Gellerstein, Music Teacher, Tobin Elementary School (Cambridge, MA)

-“Alastair!
-We can’t thank you enough for the fantastic work you did with our students.
-You did an unbelievable job from start to finish!
-They all learned so much and they have their very own song to take away from the experience.
+“An unbelievable job from start to finish!
+Our kids learned so much and they now have their very own song to take away from the experience.
 Thank you thank you thank you!!!”

 – Randi Goodwin, PTO member, Glover Elementary School (Marblehead, MA)